 Sitting directly below the Westgate Bridge, in the middle of Westgate Park, in Melbourne’s industrial heartland, is something totally unexpected; a vibrant, electric pink lake. …

 Federation Square is one of Melbourne’s most significant landmarks.
-Built only in the 1990’s, the site itself has a colourful history, stretching right back to
+Built in the 1990’s, the site has a colourful history, stretching back to the city’s earliest days.

 Melbourne’s National Gallery Victoria (NGV) has one of the best public art collections in the southern hemisphere.
 In 1986, it lost ‘The Weeping Woman’ by Pablo Picasso.